 Chapter 4: The History of Science and the Development of Doctrine

-Chapter 10: How Science and Religion Account for the Origins of the Universe
+Chapter 10: How Astrophysics and Theology Account for the Origins of our Universe

-Chapter 11: How Science and Religion Account for the Final Days
+Chapter 11: How Astrophysics and Theology Account for the Final Days of our Universe

 Chapter 12: Tentative Norms for the Dialogue Between Science and Religion